ToodleTM/toodle/README.md

 # What do I need to run all tests in a CI tool ?
 It's fairly straightforward to run the unit tests, you just need to add a build step that runs :

-    grunt mochaTest # will run al unit tests npm test #will run unit and e2e tests (much longer than previous command, will need to have a toodle server running + webdriver driver and protractor)
+    npm test # will run all unit tests

 And you should be OK, provided the build fails if the return value of the command is != 0

 For E2E tests, it's a little more tricky, as you have to run your server, start a selenium server and have a phantomjs lib installed if you want all the process to be headless and useable in a build.

-Starting the app shouldn't be a problem, unless you have configuration issues that break the CI.
+Right now, e2e tests are run this way :

+    cd ./test/client/spec/e2e/runner/ && ./runProtractor.sh

+Note : you should have fairly recent protractor / webdriver versions + tweak the protractor.conf.js file so that the tested instance is the right one (defaults to whatever is running on localhost:9042)

 Right now we're using pm2 + some scripting to stop / build / deploy / restart the application we want to test.
 The e2e tests are then run on the recently deployed app.
 There are scripts in [https://github.com/hoshin/toodle/tree/master/test/client/spec/e2e/runner](https://github.com/hoshin/toodle/tree/master/test/client/spec/e2e/runner) that allow you to run pretty much everything you might need on your machine. if you want to go a little further and have, say, a CI w/ an ever running webdriver the page linked provides some info about how to do so.